framely/community/docs/guide/build-module.md

-# Build a hours module
+# Build an hours module
 On OpenCUI, a module is reusable conversational functionality.
 While it is possible for a module to be self-contained, modules are commonly just frontends that conversationally expose a single service, with the actual implementation of the service developed and deployed separately.
 Using services to decouple the frontend and backend development has many benefits and is widely adopted for building user-facing applications.

 The Service is a special singleton type in a module with service enabled.
 It allows you to declare a set of API functions that can be directly accessed by other types.
 With the service declared, you can define the conversational user interface to expose these functionalities in the same module.
 Such a module, when paired with a compatible provider, can add conversational functionality to any chatbot with little effort.